School of Humanities and Sciences

 Ph.D.
 Minor, Feminist, Gender, and Sexuality Studies

 BioElise Huerta is a PhD candidate in East Asian Languages and Cultures with a concentration in modern Chinese literature and a minor in Feminist, Gender, and Sexuality Studies.
-Her dissertation, Haptic Horizons: On the Cultural Politics of Hands in Modern China, aims to produce new understandings of intimacy, alienation, labor, and violence in the modern era through the interdisciplinary study of tactile culture.
-The project explores the many powers invested in human hands through narrative, asking how literature, film, and visual culture produce historically-shifting protocols of touch, as well as how stories assign socially-contingent meanings to the way people use their hands.
-In taking up these questions, this research not only contributes to the China field’s emerging interest in sensory experience, but also opens up a new vista for sustained future inquiry about how tactility interacts with sight, scent, and sound in a comprehensive aesthetic discourse of the body.
+Her dissertation, Untouchable: On the Cultural Politics of Hands in Modern China, aims to produce new understandings of intimacy, alienation, labor, and violence in the modern era through the interdisciplinary study of tactile culture.
+The project explores the many powers invested in human hands through narrative, taking a particular interest in the discourses and social mechanisms that contribute to the construction of "untouchable" people and groups.
+Her research will be supported by a Mellon Foundation Dissertation Fellowship in 2021-2022 and an AAUW American Fellowship in 2022-2023.

-Huerta is committed to supporting diversity in higher education and serves as a graduate mentor through the First-Generation and Low-Income (FLI) and Enhancing Diversity in Education (EDGE) programs at Stanford.
-She is also an active translator, and her co-edited special section on Yu Xiuhua (with Hangping Xu) was published in Chinese Literature Today along with their co-translations of selected poems by Yu.
-She holds a BA in Chinese with a minor in Creative Writing from the University of Michigan-Ann Arbor.
+As an educator, Huerta is committed to supporting student success while promoting diversity, equity, and inclusion in higher education.
+She currently serves as a graduate mentor through the First-Generation and/or Low-Income (FLI) and Enhancing Diversity in Education (EDGE) programs at Stanford.
+She is a published Chinese to English translator and holds a BA in Chinese with a minor in Creative Writing from the University of Michigan-Ann Arbor.